kevL/yata/ReadMe.txt

 Appendix M: WinMerge

-The operation under 2da Ops->External diff/merger will be enabled if the path to your WinMerge executable is specified in Settings.Cfg by the variable "diff="
+The operation under 2da Ops|External diff/merger will be enabled if the path to your WinMerge executable is specified in Settings.Cfg by the variable "diff="

 - eg